magoyette/software-development-readings/README.md

 - Michael Klishin, [How to Make Your Open Source Project Really Awesome, Part 2](http://blog.clojurewerkz.org/blog/2014/07/20/how-to-make-your-open-source-project-really-awesome/).
 More best practices for open source projects.

 ## Software Design and Architecture

+### Inversion of Control and Dependency Injection

+- James Shore, [Dependency Injection Demystified](http://www.jamesshore.com/Blog/Dependency-Injection-Demystified.html).
+An explanation of what is dependency injection, without any libraries.

 ### Object-Oriented Programming